-SEC579: Virtualization and Private Cloud Security
+SEC579: Virtualization and Software-Defined Security New

 The rush for virtualization is difficult for security sensitive environments.
 SEC579 helps demonstrate which risks are valid.